Introduction

 Geometric distribution is the only discrete distribution that possesses the lack of memory property.

-Then the conditional probability that a system of age $m$ will survive at least $n$ additional unit of time is the probability that it will survive more than $n$ unit of time.
-That is,
+Suppose a system can fail only at discrete points of time $0,1,2,\cdots$.
+The conditional probability that a system of age $m$ will survive at least $n$ additional units of time equals the probability that it will survive more than $n$ units of time:

 $$ P(X\geq m+n | X\geq m) = P(X\geq n) $$